Première Ligue

 The Première Ligue (/fr/), officially known as Arkema Première Ligue for sponsorship reasons, is a professional women's association football league at the highest level of the French football league system, and is run by the Ligue féminine de football professionnel (LFFP).
 Its annual competition features twelve teams playing two series of round-robin matches from September to June, to determine the four participants of a single-elimination tournament.
 The winners of the tournament are crowned champions of France, and contest the Trophée des Championnes match the following season.
 At the end of each season, the top three teams qualify for the UEFA Women's Champions League, while the two bottom teams are relegated to the Seconde Ligue.

 The "Première Ligue" is the latest iteration of a competition founded in 1975 by the French Football Federation (FFF) as the amateur Division 1 Féminine.
 Professionalism was introduced for the first time in the 2009–10 season.
 The competition was ranked the best women's league in Europe according to UEFA 2019–20 women's association club coefficients.
-OL Lyonnes have won the league the most times (18), and also hold the record for consecutive wins (14).
+Lyon have won the league the most times (19), and also hold the record for consecutive wins (14).